5-minute read

 Better customer experiences

-Intelligent automation enables businesses to create more personalized customer experiences based on the sum total of past interactions rather than on rule-based algorithms, which can improve customer satisfaction and retention rates.
+Intelligent process automation enables businesses to create more personalized customer experiences based on the sum total of past interactions rather than on rule-based algorithms, which can improve customer satisfaction and retention rates.

 Improved regulatory oversight

-While traditional automation relies on pre-programmed rules in monitoring transactions and processes for potential compliance violations, intelligent automation looks for patterns in the data and refers to a domain knowledge base to determine whether those patterns indicate a compliance risk.
+While traditional automation relies on pre-programmed rules in monitoring transactions and processes for potential compliance violations, intelligent process automation looks for patterns in the data and refers to a domain knowledge base to determine whether those patterns indicate a compliance risk.
 Human workers only need to enter the picture when a new pattern is discovered, and the results of the intervention feed back into the domain knowledge base to serve as a reference for future cases.

-The future of intelligent automation
+The future of intelligent process automation

 Person reading papers in front of laptop screen

-• Data engineering
+• Solution engineering

 Paul Lee